 Chlorine bleach will damage any fabric - including white cotton - if used in too high a concentration.
 Always dilute chlorine bleach and learn to use it safely.

-Bleach stains can occur when bleach is accidentally splashed on clothing, left over bleach drips from an automatic bleach dispenser or a piece of laundry that has come in contact with bleach touches another item.
+Bleach stains can occur when bleach is accidentally splashed on clothing, left over bleach drips from an automatic dispenser or a piece of laundry that has come in contact with bleach touches another item.
 Take extreme care to avoid these problems - especially if you are sharing a laundry space with others.